gridaco/roadmap/README.md

 We hightly recommand you to share thoughts on slack with the community before officially making a proposal.
 If your question or proposal is still valid, you are welcome to open a new issue

 Join us on [slack](https://join.slack.com/t/bridgedhq/shared_invite/zt-h9eyanie-U_t2XB1mrzRxcPww306aCA) and have a direct conversation with our core developers

+## 4. Roadmap on figma

+we manage our roadmap mainly on figma. here is the open link of our road map documentation [figma](https://www.figma.com/file/5XdVMzAOP06ca3gUCoyPmJ/whitepaper?node-id=0%3A1) the same managed document is available on [bridged.xyz/roadmap](https://bridged.xyz/roadmap)